 Nitin joined Watsi on April 23rd, 2013.
-Eight years ago, Nitin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nitin's most recent donation traveled 1,900 miles to support Djounailena, an 11-year-old student from Haiti, to fund surgery prep and travel so she can receive life-changing heart surgery.
+Nine years ago, Nitin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nitin's most recent donation traveled 8,300 miles to support Chit Htun, a 21-year-old man from Burma, to fund surgery to place a shunt for his hydrocephalus condition.

 Nitin has funded healthcare for 111 patients in 15 countries.